dsfai2020/dsfai2020/README.md

 - 👋 Hi, I’m @dsfai2020
 - 👀 I’m interested in ...
 Webdesign (React JSX), Machine Learning (python) and Gaming.
 - 🌱 I’m currently learning ...
 Full Stack API interactions
 - 💞️ I’m looking to collaborate on ...
-React/Python Projects.
+React, JS, HTML, CSS, Python and Machine Learning Projects.
 - 📫 How to reach me ...

 <!---
 dsfai2020/dsfai2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.